wh0/wh0.github.io/_posts/2019-09-09-idea-shellcheck.md

 ---
 Whatever it does, you end up with a statically linked binary in `~/.IdeaIC2019.2/config/plugins/Shell Script/shellcheck`.

-Intellij IDEA 2019.2 introduces a new first-party plugin, Shell Script.
+Intellij IDEA 2019.2 ships with a new first-party plugin, Shell Script.
 When you're using it, it'll put up a banner asking you if you want to install shellcheck to verify your shell scripts.
 That's all you get, and then you have to decide between "Install" and "No, thanks."